 Gili Meno, Gili Air and Gili Trawangan; The Gili Islands blue water, white sand, coral reef, beach bars and not a cars insight, exactly what you expect from a tropical paradise.
 Located about 35km from Bali and 14km from Lombok.
-Each island has a very distinct personality
+Select the perfect Gili island for your trip, each island has a very distinct personality

 - Gili Trawangan is the party island busy with bars, clubs and even movies, but still an awesome beach island vibe.

 - Gili Meno is known as the honeymoon island, perfect beaches only a handful of restaurants, thatched roof huts for two close to the beach and couples on the beach.
 Other than a resort or 2 basically deserted island, good snorkeling and diving.

 - Gili Air is the Chill out island, something in between Trawangan and Meno, some dive schools and restaurants but not crazy party like Gili T. Diving around Indonesia is excellent and if you want to learn this is a great place!